-Buttery and flaky pie dough is shaped into sweet mini hand pies and filled with homemade lemon curd!
+Mini lemon hand pies are buttery and flaky pie dough, shaped into a single-sized portions and filled with homemade lemon curd!

 Desserts used to be so simple.
 Growing up, dessert choices were pies, chocolate chip or peanut butter cookies and the occasional cake.
 Ingredients were simple; what you saw was what you got.
 Desserts didn’t used to be so imaginative.

-There was actually a time when all you could get at McDonald’s was milkshakes (3 flavors), small sundaes (also 3 flavors) and piping hot (literally) apple and cherry pies.
+There was actually a time when all you could get at McDonald’s were milkshakes (3 flavors), small sundaes (also 3 flavors) and piping hot (literally) apple and cherry pies.
 Indecision was a rarity, unlike today.
-Today McDonald’s boasts so many dessert flavors and items, how can anyone commit to just one choice?
+Today, McDonald’s boasts so many dessert flavors and items, how can anyone commit to just one choice?

 Personally, I always went for the cherry pies.
 The crust was buttery and flaky.
 The cherry filling would seep out and burn my mouth every time.
 But I didn’t care, because that cherry filling was the perfect mix of tart and sweet.
 I was addicted to them.